Kingno3l/microverse_portfolio/README.md

 💻 Getting Started
-Access the repo, and run the index.html file.

-Prerequisites
-In order to run this project you need:

-A Browser

-Setup
+To get a local working copy, follow these steps:
 Clone this repository to your desired folder:

 git@github.com:kingnoel/microverse_portfolio.git

-Install

-Get this project installed using: A commandline interface such as Gitbash

-Usage
+Run this command cd microverse_portfolio
+Open in browser

+Prerequisites
-To run the project, execute the following command:
+To run this project, you need:

-Execute the following command to run this project: Turn on your live server from your IDE
+A Web browser
+A terminal or text editor

+Run tests

+You can run tests by following these steps:

+Commit and push your changes
+Goto to pull request
+I created a pull request that successfully runs linters or you could simply create your own pull request.

 👥 Author
 King Immanuel

 GitHub: @kingnoel
 LinkedIn: King Immanuel
-(back to top)

 Future Features